Climate change

 To make the EU Green Deal a reality, the Commission released a number of strategies, action plans and legislative proposals.
 In May 2020 the Farm to Fork Strategy was presented, which wants the EU to come to a healthier and more sustainable food system.
 It clearly recognises organic farming as an environmentally friendly practice that needs to be further developed.
 The Commission stated that it will boost the development of EU organic farming and aims for 25% of total farmland to be farmed according to organic practices.

 As announced in the Farm to Fork strategy, the Commission has presented the communication ‘Sustainable Carbon Cycles’ in December 2021, which also covers carbon farming.
-A regulatory framework for the certification of carbon removals is planned for the end of 2022.
+This was followed by the proposal on a Regulation for a EU certification framework for carbon removals.
+An agreement on the legislation by the co-legislators was reached in February 2024.

 Legislative background